 I tried to carry on as if nothing had happened, and failed spectacularly.
 I was so embarrassed, feeling that I wanted to do my Dad proud by cracking on with life.
 But why, in hindsight, should anybody be embarrassed of their grief?

 Sharing and supporting each other through grief is a way to catch people before they fall into the pit.
 If you’ve lost someone, know that you aren’t obliged to bury your feelings for the sake of other peoples’ embarrassment.
 Reach out: to family, to friends.
 Know that crying spontaneously and loudly on the bus doesn’t make you a pariah.

 Don’t be ashamed of getting help.
 Seeing a counsellor earlier rather than later is a fantastic way to process grief, and stop lingering issues from developing into a mental health crisis; Cruse Bereavement care offer free advice and support.
 I found a fantastic counsellor through The Counselling Directory.

 And if you know somebody who has lost a loved one, please: try your hardest to be compassionate.
-Try to listen without looking visibly like you want to edge out of the nearest window and sprint across the carpark.
+Try to listen without looking like you want to edge out the nearest window and sprint across the carpark.
 It might mean more to someone than you can begin to imagine.

 Grief and mental health are topics I’ll be writing more on, including tips for how to deal with grief.
 But in the meantime, all I can do is send my thoughts of compassion to anybody struggling with the loss of a loved one.
 You aren’t alone.
 I’d also direct anybody looking for more information to the wonderful charity, Mind; this page discusses the range of mental health problems that can come about after a bereavement.